LostInBrittany/granite-launchpad/README.md

-# granite-multicolor-pad-board
+# granite-launchpad

-A custom element mimicking a multicolor touch pad
+A custom element mimicking a Novation Launchpad Mini board

 ## Install the Polymer-CLI